balajeerc/Longsword/README.txt

 You should have a window with a minimalist car running around an abstract looking map.

-4. Finally, once you have a working python installation, go inside the Longsword source repository and:
+4. Finally, once you have a working cocos2d installation, go inside the Longsword source repository and:

   $ python main.py